-What is Lunar New Year and how is it celebrated?
+What is lunar new year and how is it celebrated?

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-On Jan.
-29, Asian American communities around the U.S. will ring in the Year of the Snake with community carnivals, family gatherings, parades, traditional food, fireworks and other festivities.
+On January 29, Asian communities around the world will ring in the Year of the Snake with community carnivals, family gatherings, parades, traditional food, fireworks and, other festivities.
 In many Asian countries, it is a festival that is celebrated for several days.
 In diaspora communities, particularly in cultural enclaves, Lunar New Year is visibly and joyfully celebrated.

 In the Chinese zodiac, 2025 is the Year of the Snake.
 Different countries across Asia celebrate the new year in many ways and may follow a different zodiac.